worthingtonjg/pendantbooks/_posts/2014-8-3-recapturing-the-magic.markdown

 That was the key and it was so simple.
 What made those other books fun to read is that their authors had fun writing them.
 That was what was missing from my draft of Hall of Mages.
 While it is a labor of love, and something I truly want to do, it has been a labor.
 I did everything technically correct, added everything I thought should be there, but I never got down in it enough to just enjoy the journey.
 I was never immersed in the world enough to have fun walking and exploring with the characters, and that is where my draft fell down.

-It has only been in the last few days that I have really honed in on this fact, and regrettably, I am seriously pushing my deadline for book 3 of _The Crusades Series_, so it will be some time before I can bring this to bear on Hall.
-However, it has already helped make _The Knights Reborn_ a better book.
+It has only been in the last few days that I have really honed in on this fact, and regrettably, I am seriously pushing my deadline for <a href='{{site.baseurl}}/authors/shop'>book 3 of _The Crusades Series_</a>, so it will be some time before I can bring this to bear on Hall.
+However, it has already helped make _The Darkest Knight_ a better book.
 Working under a deadline, does have a way of wringing the fun out of a project, but this helped remind me of what was important.